Blockchain interoperability is the ability of blockchain networks to communicate with each other, sending and receiving messages, data, and tokens.

 In order to accommodate the growing ecosystem demand for blockchain interoperability solutions, Chainlink is currently developing the Cross-Chain Interoperability Protocol (CCIP)—a new global standard for cross-chain communication, including arbitrary messaging and token transfers.
 CCIP aims to establish a universal connection between blockchain networks via a single, simple and elegant interface.
 In addition, it aims to integrate with a variety of other oracle services within a programmable token bridge framework to support highly complex cross-chain interactions.

 Given the growing number of cross-chain exploits—approximately $1.2B USD in value lost in the past year—a security-first mindset is being applied to CCIP.
 Its development is being supported by some of the best cryptography and computer security experts in the world, including Ari Juels, Dan Boneh, Lorenz Breidenbach, and Dahlia Malkhi.
-Some of the security enhancements being applied to CCIP include an ARM Network that monitors for malicious activity, decentralized oracle computation from a wide range of high-quality node operators with verifiable on-chain performance histories, and the off-chain reporting (OCR) protocol, which has already secured hundreds of billions of dollars on blockchain mainnets.
+Some of the security enhancements being applied to CCIP include a Risk Management Network that monitors for malicious activity, decentralized oracle computation from a wide range of high-quality node operators with verifiable on-chain performance histories, and the off-chain reporting (OCR) protocol, which has already secured hundreds of billions of dollars on blockchain mainnets.

 To learn more about Chainlink CCIP, check out this blog https://blog.chain.link/introducing-the-cross-chain-interoperability-protocol-ccip/.